hypertidy/silicate/README.md

 There is a hierarchy of sorts with layer, object, path, primitives, coordinates, and vertices.

-The current design uses capitalized function names `PATH`, `PRIMITIVE` ... that act on layers, while prefixed lower-case function names produce or derive the named entity at a given level for a given input.
+The current design uses capitalized function names `SC`, `PATH` ... that act on layers, while prefixed lower-case function names produce or derive the named entity at a given level for a given input.
 E.g. `sc_path` will decompose all the geometries in an `sf` layer to the PATH model and return them in generic form. `PATH` will decompose the layer as a whole, including the component geometries.

+`PATH()` is the main model currently used to decompose inputs.
+Soon `SC` will be the more general, and universal core model from which other models derive or specialize.

-`PATH()` is the main model used to decompose inputs, as it is the a more general form of the GIS idioms (simple features and georeferenced raster data) This treats connected *paths* as fully-fledged entities like vertices and objects are, creating a relational model that stores all *vertices* in one table, all *paths* in another, and and all highest-level *objects* in another.
+PATH is the more general form of the GIS idioms (simple features and georeferenced raster data) This treats connected *paths* as fully-fledged entities like vertices and objects are, creating a relational model that stores all *vertices* in one table, all *paths* in another, and and all highest-level *objects* in another.
 The PATH model also takes the extra step of *normalizing* vertices, finding duplicates in a given geometric space and creating an intermediate link table to record all *instances of the vertices*.
 The PATH model does not currently normalize paths, but this is something that could be done, and is close to what arc-node topology is.

-The `PRIMITIVE` function decomposes a layer into actual primitives, rather than "paths", these are point, line segment, triangle, tetrahedron, and so on.

-Currently `PATH()` and `PRIMITIVE` are the highest level functions to decompose simple features objects.

 There are decomposition functions for lower-level `sf` objects organized as `sc_path`, `sc_coord`, and `sc_object`. `sc_path` does all the work, building a simple map of all the parts and the vertex count.
 This is used to classify the vertex table when it is extracted, which makes the unique-id management for path-vertex normalization much simpler than it was in `gris` or `rangl`.